Joh. Enschedé

 • Man and woman smiling as they engage with a digital screen embedded in a display table, surrounded by colorful exhibition elements and brick walls.

-• Led graphic and visual system design for a permanent heritage exhibition.
+• Led the graphic layer and art direction for a permanent heritage exhibition, balancing archival preservation with bold spatial design.

-• Aligned content, materiality, and visual identity into a cohesive visitor experience.
+• Choreographed content, materials, and visual identity into a hands-on, workshop-style visitor journey.

 • Close-up of two visitors interacting with a touchscreen showing historical Dutch banknote specimens, pointing to enlarged images on the screen.